-Rhinoplasty can change the size, shape or proportions of your nose.
-It may be done to repair deformities from an injury, correct a birth defect or improve some breathing difficulties.
+Rhinoplasty can change the size, shape or proportions of the nose.
+It may be done to fix issues from an injury, correct a birth defect or improve some breathing problems.

 As with any major surgery, rhinoplasty carries risks such as:

 Other possible risks specific to rhinoplasty include but are not limited to:

 - Permanent numbness in and around the nose.

 - Pain, discoloration or swelling that may last.

 - A hole in the wall between the left and right nostrils.
 This condition is called septal perforation.

 Talk to your health care provider about how these risks apply to you.

 Before scheduling rhinoplasty, you meet with a surgeon.
 You talk about things that determine whether the surgery will work well for you.
 This meeting usually includes:

 - Your medical history.
 The most important question is about why you want the surgery and your goals.
 You also answer questions about your medical history.
 This includes a history of nasal blockages, surgeries and any medicines you take.
 If you have a bleeding disorder, such as hemophilia, you may not be a candidate for rhinoplasty.